zKillboard/zKillboard/information/faq.md

 #####I have given you my XML API or logged in with SSO, what are you doing with this information?

 zKillboard will only read the killmails portions of the XML API and SSO, if provided with the proper permissions.
-Submission of the XML API to zKillboard is determined as having given permission, regardless of the source/person submitting the API. zKillboard will only read killmails from the SSO & CREST login only if the "Allow zKillboard to read your Kills" is checked when logging in.
+Submission of the XML API to zKillboard is determined as having given permission, regardless of the source/person submitting the API. zKillboard will only read killmails from the SSO login only if the "Allow zKillboard to read your Kills" is checked when logging in.

 XML APIs that give more explicit permissons than just access to KillMails will still be used for only reading KillMails.
 All other portions of the XML API are ignored and remain unused.